Keep Lincoln County Beautiful

 In Lincoln County the survey was conducted by randomly selecting 15 observation points in each of the five "Beats" and the City of Brookhaven.
 Five observers rated each of the locations independently.
 The observations ratings were summarized to give an overall litter rating for the County as well as more specific ratings for the different Beats and the City.
 The results for 2000 - 2009 are shown in the chart at the LINK for "Litter Survey" and will be used as a base to measure litter in the future.
 Check it out.

-Check out the most recent results of the Lincoln County Litter Survey - Look at the trend for years 2000 through 2012.
+Check out the most recent results of the Lincoln County Litter Survey - Look at the trend for for some previous surveys.
 See how your area did!
 Go to the Link for Litter Survey.

 Litter Control Information